westphae/stratux/content/howto/index.md

 ![StratuxAI](/img/AHRS_Screenshot.png "Stratux Horizon Indicator")

-There is also a "Calibrate AHRS Sensors" button on the "Settings" page.
+This is done via a "Calibrate AHRS Sensors" button on the "Settings" page.

 I also added a "CPU Load" area to the "Status" page.

+Finally, there is a "Sensors" switch on the "Settings" page.
+*If your Attitude Indicator doesn't respond when you move the sensor, be sure that this switch is on!*

 ## Sensor Orientation